UmSenhorQualquer/pyforms-web/docs/source/getting-started/installing.rst

 Install & configure
 ********************

-On this page is explained how to configure your environment and your django app to start using pyforms.
+On this page it is explained how to configure your environment and your django app to start using pyforms.

 .. note:: The instructions on this page assumes you know how the `Django framework <https://www.djangoproject.com/>`_ works.